apigee/henchman/README.md

 ## Contributing

 Just clone or fork from [https://github.com/apigee/henchman](https://github.com/apigee/henchman) and off you go!
+Fixing issues marked `easy` in the issue tracker is a great way to get started.
 Or you can help by creating more modules.
 Look at the modules section for more details.